The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience

 About Shenzhen Robotics Association

-Relying on the scientific research resources of the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, the Association has set up the Shenzhen Artificial Intelligence Expert Committee, Young Experts Committee, and Medical Robotics Expert Committee, and has successively initiated the establishment of the Shenzhen Artificial Intelligence Society, the South China Machine Vision Industry Alliance, and the Shenzhen Logistics Robotics Industry Alliance.
-It provides long-term consulting services such as technical support and industrial matchmaking for governments, enterprises, and third-party organizations.
+Relying on the scientific research resources of SIAT, the association has set up the Shenzhen Artificial Intelligence Expert Committee, Youth Expert Committee, and Medical Robotics Expert Committee, and has successively initiated the establishment of the Shenzhen Artificial Intelligence Society, the South China Machine Vision Industry Alliance, and the Shenzhen Logistics Robotics Industry Alliance.
+It provides long-term technical support, industry matchmaking, and other consulting services for governments, enterprises, and third-party organizations.